reflectoring/reflectoring.github.io/_posts/2021-04-20-securing-data-on-aws.md

 A bucket key is a symmetric key, that is created on the bucket level.
 It is encrypted once by a CMK in KMS and returned to the S3 Service.
 Now the S3 Service can generate data keys for every object and encrypt them with a bucket key outside KMS.
 It reduced the traffic to AWS KMS from the S3 storage service, and the number of cryptographic operations inside KMS.
-We can define the using bucket keys in the console, via REST API, in AWS SDK, AWS CLI, or using CloudFormation

 ![Bucket Key](/assets/img/posts/securing-data-in-aws/BucketKey.png)

 Unlike the other storage service, we can change encryption options after the encryption for every object.
 It means we can change the encryption of an object for example from AWS managed key to the AWS Customer Managed Key anytime.
-In this case, this object will be decrypted with the AWS managed key and encrypted with the Customer Managed Key.

 Using REST API or AWS SDK we can define the encryption option of single objects every time by upload.
 So we can encrypt every S3 object differently.
 For example, we can have three files.
 The first file is encrypted with Amazon S3 Key, the